MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/non-microsoft-hardware-virtualization-software.md

 ## Summary

-Microsoft has established a joint support relationship for non-Microsoft hardware virtualization software that have validated that their virtualization product supports the current version or Windows Server, for example, Windows Server 2019, and previous versions as well:
+Microsoft has established a joint support relationship for non-Microsoft hardware virtualization software that has validated that their virtualization product supports the current version or Windows Server, for example, Windows Server 2019, and previous versions as well:

 - Canonical, Ltd
 - Citrix Systems, Inc.